Ushapk/Solidity_beginner/README.md

 # Solidity Program: Token

-This is a Solidity smart contract that implements a basic token called MyToken (META) with functionalities for minting and burning tokens.
+This is a Solidity smart contract that implements a basic token called Token (META) with functionalities for minting and burning tokens.

 # Requirements